aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/cells-formatting/conditional-formatting/apply-conditional-formatting-in-worksheets/_index.md

    1. Unzip it on your development computer.
       All Aspose components, when installed, work in evaluation mode.
 The evaluation mode has no time limit and only injects watermarks into produced documents.
 1. **Create a project**.
-   Either create a project using an Java Editor such as Eclipse or create a simple program using a text editor.
+   Either create a project using a Java editor such as Eclipse or create a simple program using a text editor.
 1. **Add class path**.
-   To set a Class Path using Eclipse, please perform the following steps:
+   To set a class path using Eclipse, please perform the following steps:
    1. Extract the Aspose.Cells.jar and dom4j_1.6.1.jar from Aspose.Cells.zip.
-   1. Set the classpath of project in Eclipse:
+   1. Set the classpath of the project in Eclipse:
       1. Select your project in Eclipse and then select **Properties** from the **Project** menu.
       1. Select "Java Build Path" to the left of the dialog.
-      1. On the **Libraries** tab, select **Add JARs** or **Add External JARs** to select Aspose.Cells.jar and dom4j_1.6.1.jar and add them into build paths.
+      1. On the **Libraries** tab, select **Add JARs** or **Add External JARs** to select Aspose.Cells.jar and dom4j_1.6.1.jar and add them into the build path.
-   1. Write application to invoke APIs of Aspose's components.
+   1. Write an application to invoke APIs of Aspose's components.
       Or you may set the path at runtime on a DOS prompt in Windows.

 {{< highlight java >}}